 Your Environment Matters Too

-- Declutter your home.
+- Declutter your home regularly.
 The less you have, the less you have to do.
-More items equates to more to pick up, organize, and clean.
-With less stuff, you’ll have more time for the people and things that matter to you.
-Yes, this includes you.
-You will feel like you have larger amounts of time available to you when you have less stuff.
-You can learn more about minimalism here.
+More items equate to more picking up, organizing, and cleaning.
+A little bit of decluttering each week goes a long way!
+With less stuff, you’ll have more time for yourself and the people who matter to you.
+Learn more about minimalism here.

-- Plan for me time.
+- Plan for alone time.
 Plan time to do something that is about you.
 It’s not about your mom, your bestie, your hubby, or your kids…it’s about you.
-Decide how much time you can give yourself and how often you can take time for yourself.
-Is it daily, weekly, monthly?
-Make arrangements to spend this time with yourself, mark your calendar, and keep the appointment like you would keep a doctor’s appointment.
-You are important and you should take care of yourself.
-Be sure to check out this article about prioritizing your time.
+Make arrangements to spend self-care time with yourself, mark your calendar, and keep the appointment like a doctor’s appointment.
+You are important, and you should take care of yourself.
+Learn more about prioritizing your time here.

 - Have a phone call with an uplifting friend.